-Our Counselors, Ms. Donesha Hall and Ms. Alura Lanoza are available to any student, parent, or teacher who has a concern or problem, and may be contacted at the school (919-870-4200) or via email (dhall2@wcpss.net and alanoza@wcpss.net).
+Our Counselors, Ms. Amy Downer (Kindergarten through 2nd Grade) and Ms. Therese Daye (3rd through 5th Grade) are available to any student, parent, or teacher who has a concern or problem, and may be contacted at the school (919-870-4200) or via email (adowner@wcpss.net and tdaye@wcpss.net).